iltommi/qdb-documentation/source/api/python.rst

     The operation timed out.
 Can be raised in case of network overload or server failure.

+.. py:exception:: InvalidInput

+    The key or the obj is invalide.
+Raised when the key or the obj is empty.

 .. py:exception:: ConnectionRefused

     The connection has been refused by the remote host.